Top

 Can I Modify a Divorce Judgment?

-If there has been a substantial and continuing change of circumstances since the judgment of dissolution of marriage, a party may be able to modify the terms of child custody, child support or maintenance.
+Suppose there has been a substantial and continuing change of circumstances since the judgment of the dissolution of marriage.
+In that case, a party may be able to modify the terms of child custody, child support, or maintenance.

 • Job loss or slowdown;